My favorite books of 2025

 Dmitry Glukhovsky – Outpost

-After Metro 2033 Glukhovsky builds another immersive dystopian world with Outpost.
+After Metro 2033 Glukhovsky builds another immersive post-apocalyptic world with Outpost.
 It's dark, full of horror, gore and seemingly paranormal activity.